League of Catholic Women Building: History

 In 1906, a group of women from all over Detroit associated with the Catholic Church organized the Weinman Club as a charitable organization, dedicated to providing assistance to immigrants flooding into Detroit.
 In 1911, the club was renamed the Catholic Settlement Association, and in 1915 it was reorganized and again renamed the League of Catholic Women.
 As immigration was curtailed in the 1920s, the League shifted focus to assisting single young women who were seeking employment in the city.

 Building

 When this building was constructed, the League spent over $1,000,000, raised by a membership numbering some 12,000 women.
 The League named the building Casgrain Hall in honor of the League's founder, Anastasia Casgrain.

 The building originally provided accommodations for 250 women.
 These women were between the ages of 18 and 30 and earned less than $150 per month.
-The building also housed the League's offices, and included a cafeteria, a chapel, library, ballroom, auditorium and a roof top garden.
+The building also housed the League's offices, and included a cafeteria, a chapel, library, ballroom, auditorium and a rooftop garden.